felixlopz/hubrise-test-task/content/docs/en/locations.md

 To view Location details:

-1. Go to **SETTINGS** > **ACCOUNTS**.
+1. Go to **SETTINGS**.
 2. If you have multiple Accounts, select the Account for the Location
-3. In the **Locations **section click on the Location's name.
+3. In the **Locations** section, click on the Location's name.

 Locations are managed in the same way as Accounts, but the information is specific to the selected Location.

-Change of settings for specific locations allows you to have different payment methods per location, different users access and roles, and so on.
+Different settings for specific locations allow you to have different payment methods per location, different users [permissions](/docs/permissions), and so on.
 For more information, see [Accounts](/docs/account/).

 ---